 In his transactional practice, Joshua advises a broad range of companies, investors, and lenders on the regulatory aspects of mergers, acquisitions, and debt financings.
 In particular, he counsels communications industry clients regarding FCC and state utility commission approvals as well as requirements specific to cross-border transactions such as the CFIUS and Team Telecom review processes.

-Joshua represents communications companies in key proceedings regarding intercarrier compensation, network neutrality, pole attachments, broadband, and Internet Protocol (IP)–enabled services.
+Joshua represents communications companies in key proceedings before the FCC regarding intercarrier compensation, network neutrality, pole attachments, broadband, and Internet Protocol (IP)–enabled services.
 He has also represented wireline, wireless, broadband, and VoIP communications companies in appeals of FCC decisions, commercial litigation, and interconnection agreement and pole attachment disputes.

-Prior to entering private practice, Joshua advocated on telecommunications competition issues before the FCC, Congress, courts, state commissions, and state legislatures on behalf of the Competition Policy Institute (CPI).
-Before joining CPI, he worked in legislative affairs for the US General Services Administration.
-At the GSA, Joshua was detailed to the US Attorney’s Office in the District of Columbia, serving as a special assistant US attorney, prosecuting criminal cases in the Superior Court of the District of Columbia.
+Prior to entering private practice, Joshua advocated on telecommunications competition issues before the FCC, US Congress, courts, state commissions, and state legislatures on behalf of the Competition Policy Institute (CPI).
+Before joining CPI, he worked in legislative affairs for the US General Services Administration (GSA).
+At the GSA, Joshua was detailed to the US Attorney’s Office in the District of Columbia, serving as a special assistant US attorney prosecuting criminal cases in the Superior Court of the District of Columbia.

 Boston College Law School, 1992, Juris Doctor

 US Court of Appeals for the District of Columbia Circuit